Celia0322/E-commerce-platform/2_Basic_structure_and_main_functionalities.md

 ## 9. User Interface and Interaction

-The frontend of the e-commerce website is designed to be clean, user-friendly, and responsive for an optimal user experience.
+Although it doesn't look like the original Phase 1 design, the frontend of the e-commerce website is designed to be clean, user-friendly, and responsive for an optimal user experience.

 ### Main Features:
 - **Navigation**: